Yews to Eucalypts

 By 1931 the family had moved to 39 Beaconsfield Parade St Kilda.
 John is listed as Proprietor and Mary as Home Duties.
 This may well have been the boarding house that they owned that my Grandfather used to talk about.
 The area is now known as Albert Park.
 Whatever gracious old building stood there has been replaced by a monolithic charcoal box.
 Saved from complete beige appeal due to its position overlooking Port Phillip Bay.

-Careers of John included Fitter and Turner, Hotel/boarding house Proprietor (advised by JP Moss) Lived areas from St Kilda down as far as Gardenvale.
+Careers of John included Fitter and Turner.
+He was also a Hotel/boarding house Proprietor, advised by JP Moss.
+The family lived in areas from St Kilda down as far as Gardenvale.

 The wedding of Mary’s daughter Eva in 1935 made the papers and must have brought some considerable happiness.
 Wedding; Evans-Cave.
 Deep creamy magnolias were carried by Miss Evelyn Cave at her marriage yesterday at Scots Church to Robert H., only son of Mr. Evan Evans, of Boston Manor, Middlesex, England.
 The bride is the only daughter of the late Mr. Harold Cave, of * Flatin Hill, (they mean’t Platten Hall but hey why quibble), Drogheda, Ireland, and of Mrs. J. H. Moss, of Springvale.
 The Rev. Dr. W. Borland officiated at the ceremony, and the bride was given away by Mr. George Bowcher.
 The lovely bridal gown was of glimmering satin with the rich sheen of magnolia petals, and it was fashioned in clever draperies with a soft shirring of tulle across the front of the bodice.
 The skirt was cut with a square panel extending to a long train.
 From a half-circlet of orange blossom across the back of the head clouds of misty tulle fell to veil the satin train.
 Pale water-lily green satin, cut to the new inverted wine-glass silhouette, fashioned the dress worn by the matron-of-honour, Mrs. George D.Bowcher.
 Softness was given to the bodice by a filmy cape of pleated chiffon, caught at the throat with a lei of pink water lilies, and a posy of water lilies was car- ried.
 The best man was Mr. Laurie Strickland.
 The bride’s mother wore a graceful frock of deep blue chiffon relieved with touches of white, and she carried a posy of pansies.
 After the ceremony Mrs. G. D. Bowcher and Miss N. Merrix entertained a few intimate friends of the bride and bridegroom at Victoria Hall, St. Kilda Road.